 - How are insights routed by role (team lead, QA, enablement) for follow-through?

-Automated QA and quality management software uses AI to evaluate interactions for compliance, quality, and frontline performance.
-These tools scale quality programs beyond random audits, with a few platforms capable of scoring 100 percent of interactions, flagging missed behaviors, and triggering coaching or escalation based on risk.
+Automated QA and quality management software uses AI to evaluate interactions for compliance, quality, and frontline performance, scaling quality programs beyond random audits with scoring across 100% of interactions, flagging missed behaviors, and triggering coaching or escalation based on risk across large or regulated environments.

 - Does your QA system score 100% of interactions, or just transcribe and sample?